Every engineering

 Context disappears between the conversation and the ticket.
 Someone always has to reconstruct it.

-Small frictions keep repeating every sprint.
+Small frictions repeat every sprint.
 Nobody tracks them because nobody owns them.

-This is not a productivity problem.
-It's a translation problem — and it has a fix.
+Not a productivity problem.
+A translation problem — and it has a fix.

 Colour-coded.
 One page.
 What needs to happen this week, in order, with owner assigned.
-Delivered Tuesday and Friday before the day starts.
+Waiting in your inbox before the day starts.

 Every task assigned the moment it exists.
 No post-meeting drift.
-Dependencies visible from day one.
+No ambiguity.
 Nobody asks "who owns this?" twice.

-Blockers and open questions captured before they turn into silent delays.
-Owner, next step, and escalation path attached to every flag.
+Blockers surfaced before they become silent delays.
+Owner, next step, and escalation path — attached to every flag.

-The three questions worth asking in this week's meetings — derived from your actual patterns.
-Better meetings start with better questions.
+Three questions worth asking in this week's meetings — derived from your actual patterns, not a generic template.

-The repeated "small" wastes clustered by root cause.
-Fix the pattern, not just the symptom.
+Repeated wastes clustered by root cause.
 The log compounds — by month three you'll see what's been invisible for years.

 One team.
 One week recovered.